-As at the date of this report, the Board comprises five members, consisting of two executive Directors and three independent non-executive Directors.
+As at the date of this report, the Board comprises five members, two of whom are female, and the Board consists of two executive Directors and three independent non-executive Directors.

 The Company had adopted a Board diversity policy aims to set out the approach to achieve the diversity of the Board.
 The Company recognises and embraces the benefits of having a diverse Board to enhance the quality of its performance.
 The Board has in its composition a balance of skills, expertise, qualifications, experience and diversity of perspectives necessary for independent decision making and fulfilling its business needs.
-All Board appointments will continue to be made on a merit basis with due regard for the benefits of diversity of the Board members.
+All Board appointments in the future will continue to be made on a merit basis with due regard for the benefits of diversity of the Board and in achieving gender diversity.